jordanyakerstuzo/jupyter-lab/README.md

 This is a quick Docker setup that allows the running of Jupyter notebooks in a managed environment.

-To get started with a local environment, simply run the `up` task that is included in the Makefile.
+To get started with a local environment, simply execute the `run` task that is included in the Makefile.

 ## Connecting to Databases via StrongDM